Stuycs-K/APCS-Stuyrim-Template/README.md

 :ballot_box_with_check: This extra feature works.

-:question: This feature works partially.
+:question: This required feature works partially.

 :x: This feature does not work.